-A video game where the player is the mayor of a small, stylized village was released four years ago today.
+A video game where the player is the mayor of a small, stylized village was released five years ago today.

 Animal Crossing: New Leaf, developed and published by Nintendo for the Nintendo 3DS handheld was released in North America on June 9th, 2013, following a late November 2012 release in Japan.